Som-Energia/somenergia-devupdater/README.md

 - Create a config.yaml file like the one in config-example.yaml
 - `mkvirtualenv ci`
-- `pip install yamlns consolemsg click`
+- `pip install yamlns consolemsg click emili`
 - `./update.py`

 ## Use cases